adulau/hack-lu-website/talks/index.md

 Dr. Honeypots or: How I Learned to Stop Worrying and Love My Enemies (4 hours)
 ------------------------------------------------------------------------------
-by Guillaume Arcas, Lukas RIST
+by Guillaume Arcas, Lukas Rist

 Hack, brute, root, crash... and start again !
 100% hands-on workshop